 You will need whole milk (full-fat milk), saffron strands, sugar, nutmeg powder, ground cardamom, chironji, nuts, and dried rose petals.

-To make a vegan version, you can replace dairy milk with any plant-based milk like almond milk, coconut milk, or soy milk.
+To make a vegan version, you can replace dairy milk with plant-based milk like almond milk, coconut milk, or soy milk.

 Adjust the sugar as per your taste and preference.